For The Trade Desk Inc. [TTD], Analyst sees a rise to $108. What next?

 The Trade Desk (NASDAQ: TTD) and LiveRamp (NYSE: RAMP) today announced that they plan to collaborate with key European market leaders on the development and deployment of European Unified ID (EUID), a new privacy-conscious identity solution for the European advertising market.
 Based on Unified ID 2.0, the new identifier will account for specific market requirements in Europe and the U.K., including GDPR regulations and consent framework limitations.
 As part of this initiative, the two companies also plan to enable bidding on RampID, LiveRamp’s privacy-first, people-based identifier, within The Trade Desk in Europe.

-The Trade Desk Inc. represents 480.92 million in outstanding shares, while the company has a total market value of $31.68 billion with the latest information.
-TTD stock price has been found in the range of $60.61 to $65.70.

-If compared to the average trading volume of 5.84M shares, TTD reached a trading volume of 10633710 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TTD stock reached $25.44 billion, with 480.92 million shares outstanding and 437.64 million shares in the current float.
+Compared to the average trading volume of 6.07M shares, TTD reached a trading volume of 10380172 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TTD shares is $96.32 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TTD stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.